BOLD IDEAS FOR A BETTER WORLD

 Have a great idea for a big solution that will improve the quality of life in Dallas?
 Check out SMU’s new Big iDeas Program, which awards grants to interdisciplinary teams of students to research and address real-world problems in the Dallas area. smu.edu/bigideas

-Students participating in SMU's Engaged Learning initiative undertake meaningful undergraduate research and service projects.
+Students participating in SMU’s Engaged Learning initiative are changing Dallas and the world through 70 undergraduate research and service projects in 20 countries.
 They identify challenges in communities and come up with solutions.
 SMU students take on special projects in research, civic engagement, creative work and internships. smu.edu/engagedlearning

 SMU community service ranges from student volunteerism and programs advancing K-12 education to pro bono legal services and partnerships with area churches and arts organizations.
 Each year, more than 2,500 students contribute 200,000-plus hours of community service.